Top 10 Basketball Things to Do in Minneapolis

 Ready to watch the future stars of college and pro basketball?
 You're in luck as Minnesota - and the Minneapolis metro in particular - has turned into one of the nation's recruiting hotbeds, churning out numerous highly sought-after players in recent years.
 Just in the past few years, schools in Minneapolis alone have produced standouts such as Tyrell Terry, David Roddy, Jalen Suggs and Chet Holmgren.
 Extending further into the Minneapolis suburbs sees top-rated past recruits such as Tre Jones, Kerwin Walton, Dawson Garcia, Taylor Koenen, Paige Bueckers and Jenna Johnson.

 Today, 4- and 5-star recruits dot the rosters of many teams across the Twin Cities metro.
-On the girls' side, the list is headlined by the class of 2023's 27th-rated player, Tessa Johnson (currently uncommitted) of St. Michael-Albertville.
+On the girls' side, the list is headlined by the class of 2023's 27th-rated player, Tessa Johnson (South Carolina commit) of St. Michael-Albertville.
 She's joined by nearly 10 more 4- or 5-star recruits in the Minneapolis area, including Nunu Agara (Stanford), Taylor Woodson (Michigan), and Alivia McGill (uncommitted) of Hopkins, Kennedy Sanders (Colorado) of Chaska and Olivia Olson (Michigan) of Benilde-St. Margaret's.
 Likewise, boys' high school basketball in the Twin Cities is stacked with numerous elite players.
 Top 2023 recruits such as Taison Chatman (Totino-Grace/Ohio State), C.J.
-O'Hara (Totino-Grace) and Nolan Winter (Lakeville North/Wisconsin) are the most notable seniors currently playing in the state, with underclassmen Jackson McAndrew (Wayzata), Danny Freitag (Bloomington Jefferson) and Chiang Ring (Minneapolis South) some names to keep an eye on.
+O'Hara (Totino-Grace) and Nolan Winter (Lakeville North/Wisconsin) are the most notable seniors currently playing in the state, with underclassmen Danny Freitag (Bloomington Jefferson), Jack Robison (Lakeville North) and Jalen Wilson (Benilde-St. Margaret's) Chiang Ring (Minneapolis South) some names to keep an eye on.

 Pictured above: Hopkins senior Taylor Woodson has committed to the University of Michigan (photo: Elizabeth Flores/Star Tribune)